21ftt1753/21ftt1753-as2/README.md

-# WD4308 WADT AS2 Assignment 2
+# WD4308 WADT AS2 Assignment 2 afiq